emissary-ingress/emissary/docs/tutorials/quickstart-demo.md

 ## Routing Traffic from the Edge

-Ambassador empowers developers with self-service functionality for managing traffic from the cluster’s edge to Kubernetes services.
 Like any other Kubernetes object, Custom Resource Definitions (CRDs) are used to declaratively define Ambassador’s desired state.

-The workflow you're going to build uses a sample deployment and the `Mapping` CRD, which is the core resource that you will use with Ambassador to manage your edge.
+The workflow you are going to build uses a sample deployment and the `Mapping` CRD, which is the core resource that you will use with Ambassador to manage your edge.
 It enables you to route requests by host and URL path from the edge of your cluster to Kubernetes services.

 1. Copy the configuration below and save it to a file named `quote.yaml` so that you can deploy these resources to your cluster.
-This basic configuration deploys the `quote` pod and a service to expose the pod on port 80.
+This basic configuration creates the `quote` deployment and a service to expose that deployment on port 80.

   ```yaml
   ---